covik/covik/README.md

 - **Born:** 1998 in Zadar, Croatia
 - **Current City:** Zadar

-## Strengths and weaknesses
+## Strengths and Weaknesses
-- Sticks to one API style
+- Adheres strictly to a single API style.
-- Pixel perfect UI disorder - unsupervised UI development is dangerous.
+- Highly detail-oriented with a focus on "pixel-perfect" UI; recognizes the risks of unsupervised UI development.
-- Writes automated tests, trusts no one
+- Writes comprehensive automated tests and maintains a "trust but verify" philosophy.
-- Not immune to overengineering but disciplined in prevention
+- Prone to overengineering but disciplined in avoiding it through self-regulation.
-- Smaller signed commits, frequent pushes - CI is cheaper than human labour
+- Employs smaller, signed commits and frequent pushes; values CI efficiency over manual labor.
-- Thinks in low-level, writes in high-level
+- Capable of low-level thinking but excels at implementing high-level abstractions.
-- Mobile-first approach for UI design
+- Follows a mobile-first approach in UI design.
-- Automated dependency updates, no one is left behind
+- Ensures automated dependency updates, leaving no component outdated.
-- Survived imposter syndrome twice
+- Successfully navigated imposter syndrome on two occasions.
-- Prefers cloud-agnostic, standardized, portable, Kubernetes-native tools instead of proprietary cloud offerings (but I don't host production databases in Kubernetes)
+- Favors cloud-agnostic, standardized, portable, Kubernetes-native tools over proprietary cloud solutions (but avoids hosting production databases in Kubernetes).
-- Writes infrastructure which can be destroyed and recreated at any point in time
+- Designs infrastructure to be ephemeral, supporting destruction and recreation at any time.
-- Prefers local/remote dev containers instead of polluting the host machine
+- Advocates for local/remote development containers to avoid polluting host machines.

 ## Projects